Textualize/rich/README.md

 For some examples of projects using Rich, see the [Rich Gallery](https://www.textualize.io/rich/gallery) on [Textualize.io](https://www.textualize.io).

-Would you like to add your own project to the gallery?
+Would you like to add your project to the gallery?
 You can!
 Follow [these instructions](https://www.textualize.io/gallery-instructions).

 <!-- This is a test, no need to translate -->